 Many people with chronic vulvar disorders report that the vulvar condition affects their overall sense of well-being, body image and sexual self-esteem.

 A healthy vulva is critical for comfortable daily living activities such as: sitting, walking, and wearing clothes.
 If the vulvar skin is unhealthy it can make urination, menstruation, and or defecation uncomfortable.
 A healthy vulva is necessary for pain free and enjoyable sex.

-We understand that women who have vulvar symptoms are often too embarrassed to seek help from a health care provider.
+We understand that individuals who have vulvar symptoms are often too embarrassed to seek help from a health care provider.
 However, it is often difficult to ignore these conditions.
 We have outlined below the initial steps to restoring vulvar health.

 First Step – Good Skin Care